Wodajo/Offensive/labs/scanning/project-1/3-packet-frag.md

 We want to split TCP header over several packets.
 Ofc all splited TCP are encapsulated in IP headers

+Roughly `MTU` (link-layer) = `MSS` + TCP&IP headers
+Here we're rather sending TCP segments with empty data field and no options (TCP header = 20 bytes).
+We assume that all TCP data is header

 `--mtu SizeInBytesMUSTBeAMultipleOfEight`
 works for raw packet features (TCP&UDP port scans [except FTP bounce & sT], OS detection)
 NOT for NSE (like `-sV`, `-sV`) - depends on TCP stack